Our Water System – How It Works

 Expenses associated with providing water service include:

-- Salaries of employees that operate and manage the system
+- Wages and benefits of employees who operate the system

 - Consulting fees for engineers and water attorneys

 - Maintenance of infrastructure (flushing hydrants, replacing worn parts, etc.)

 - Customer service fees

 - Transfers from the General Fund to the Water Fund.

 Our small customer base must fund the water system which has all the components of a larger urban water system over which the costs are shared by a larger customer base.

 The Town's current water base rate is $153.00 per SFE each quarter, with a water consumption rate of $1.50 per 1,000 gallons used.
 The Town Board annually reviews and establishes the rate based upon the costs of producing and delivering water to customers.